Variable Rate Deep Image Compression with Modulated Autoencoder: Experiments

-In order to illustrate the differences between the bottleneck scaling and MAE rate adaptation mechanisms, we consider the image in Fig.~\ref{example}b and the reconstructions for high and low bitrates (see Fig.~\ref{example}a).
-We show two of the 192 channels in the bottleneck feature before quantization (see Fig.~\ref{example}a), and observe that the maps for the two bitrates are similar but the range is higher for $\lambda=4096$, so the quantization will be finer.
+In order to illustrate the differences between the bottleneck scaling and MAE bitrate adaptation mechanisms, we consider the image in Fig.~\ref{example}b and the reconstructions for high and low bitrates in Fig.~\ref{example}a.
+We show two of the 192 channels in the bottleneck feature before quantization (Fig.~\ref{example}a), and observe that the maps for the two bitrates are similar but the range is higher for $\lambda=4096$, so the quantization will be finer.
 This is also what we would expect in bottleneck scaling.
 However, a closer look highlights the difference between both methods.
-We also compute the element-wise ratio between the bottleneck features at $\lambda=4096$ and $\lambda=64$, and show the ratio image for the same channels of the example (see Fig.~\ref{example}c).
-We can see that the MAE learns to perform a more complex adaptation of the features beyond simple channel-wise bottleneck scaling since different parts of the image have different ratios (the ratio image would be constant in bottleneck scaling), which allows MAE to allocate bits more freely when optimizing for different R-D tradeoffs, especially for low bit-rate.
+We also compute the element-wise ratio between the bottleneck features at $\lambda=4096$ and $\lambda=64$, and show the ratio image for the same channels of the example (Fig.~\ref{example}c).
+We can see that the MAE learns to perform a more complex adaptation of the features beyond simple channel-wise bottleneck scaling since different areas of the ratio map show different values (the ratio map would be uniform in bottleneck scaling), which allows MAE to allocate bits more freely when optimizing for different R-D tradeoffs, especially for low bitrates.